Baldwin Richardson Foods Announces Cara J. Hughes Promoted to Vice President, Customer and Community

 "Cara's leadership has been pivotal at Baldwin Richardson Foods for the past 16 years through her successful work across roles in sales, marketing and innovation," said CEO Eric Johnson.
 "In 2020, Cara helped lead our community efforts, and having her spearhead that work will sharpen our focus on supporting underserved children and educational causes in the communities where we operate.
 We have always devoted resources to these efforts, and we're thrilled to have her dedication to advance our community-based enrichment work in the future."

 In addition to building and maintaining relationships with community organizations, Hughes will oversee Culinary Innovation, Customer Relations, Sales and Marketing to ensure customer expectations and revenue goals are continually met.
-Hughes' work as Senior Director of Sales, Marketing & Innovation has led to the company's rapid growth in recent years.
+In recent years, Hughes' work as Senior Director of Sales, Marketing & Innovation has led to the company's rapid growth.

 "Since Cara assumed a leadership role in sales seven years ago, we have grown revenue by 45 percent, opened a new innovation center, and even grown during this challenging past year," said Erin Tolefree, President of Baldwin Richardson Foods.
 "Cara has demonstrated excellence in managing and developing relationships, and her dedication primes our customers for success.
 We're thrilled to have her in this leadership role."